codetheweb/tuyapi/docs/SETUP.md

 7. A list of ID and key pairs should appear in the console.

 8. It's recommended to untrust the root certificate after you're done for security reasons.

+**Notes**:

+If you're on Android, you may need to restart your phone after installing the certificate.